How do I activate an SSL certificate?

 You can find more details about validation methods here.

 Enter the administrative contact information.
-Depending on the certificate type or brand, you may be asked for different types of information.
+Depending on the certificate type, you may be asked for different types of information.
 Certificates that require business validation, for example, will require the business' or company's information.
 Non-mandatory fields are shown with an “Optional” tag.
 Administrator's contact information must be submitted using latin characters (Aa-Zz) and digits (0-9) only.

 - Once you have entered this information correctly, click "Next".